GNOME/gtk/docs/reference/gtk/section-list-widget.md

 screen.

-While this behavior allows views to scale effortlessly to huge lists, it has a few implication on what can be done with views.
+While this behavior allows views to scale effortlessly to huge lists, it has a few implications for what can be done with views.
 For example, it is not possible to query a view for a listitem used for a certain position - there might not be one and even if there is, that listitem might soon be recycled for a new position.